ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Create and add a module of provided name into the program.

-    :param str name : name of the new module
+    :param str name : name of the new module.
     :rtype module

 .. py:method:: run(params)